Skip to main content

-Each cloud function invocation receives two important objects: event and context.
+Each cloud function call receives two important objects: event and context.

-The event object contains event data that triggers the cloud function, and its content varies depending on the trigger method:
+The event object contains the event data that triggers the cloud function, the content of which varies depending on the trigger method:

-- HTTP Request Invocation: Contains HTTP request information (such as request headers, request body, etc.)
+• HTTP Request Invocation: contains HTTP request information (such as headers, body, etc.)

-- Scheduled Trigger: Contains relevant information about the scheduled trigger
+• Timer Trigger: contains relevant information about the timer trigger

-The context object provides invocation context information to help you understand the runtime environment and invocation method of the function:
+The context object provides invocation context information, which helps you understand the runtime environment and invocation method of the function:

 Basic Code Example

-The following is a simple Node.js cloud function sample that demonstrates how to process input parameters and return results:
+Here is a simple Node.js cloud function example demonstrating how to process input parameters and return results:

 exports.main = async (event, context) => {